 rq.request.method

 Use this property to get the Request’s method.
-The HTTP method of the request (e.g. GET
+The HTTP method of the request (e.g. GET, POST, PUT, OPTION, DELETE, PATCH, HEAD).

 Example: